Ja'mie: Private School Girl

-Ja'mie: Private School Girl is an Australian television sitcom miniseries.
+Ja'mie: Private School Girl is an Australian television mockumentary sitcom miniseries.
 It is set at an exclusive private girls' grammar school in Sydney's very wealthy North Shore district.
 It is written by and stars male comedian Chris Lilley.
 Continuing the mockumentary style of Lilley's previous series, Ja'mie: Private School Girl follows Ja'mie King, a character who previously appeared in Lilley's series We Can Be Heroes and Summer Heights High, during her final weeks of high school.

 The series is co-produced by Chris Lilley and Princess Pictures in association with ABC and HBO.

-The Australia Broadcasting Corporation (ABC) broadcast the show in Australia from 23 October to 27 November 2013.
+The Australian Broadcasting Corporation (ABC) broadcast the show in Australia from 23 October to 27 November 2013.
 HBO began broadcasting the show in the United States on 24 November 2013.

 Development

 Lilley announced that he was working on a new show on his Facebook page.
 The ABC confirmed that Lilley's six-part half-hour comedy series would screen in 2013.
 On 8 September 2013, Lilley revealed the title of the show and that the returning character to the series is Ja'mie King.